 3.70-3.79 Cum laude

 These standards were implemented beginning with the graduating class of 1995.
 Honors cannot be posted retroactively before that date.

 Eligible summer graduates must postpone this honor at commencement until all grades are processed at which time it will be posted on the transcript.

 A limited number of graduates are elected into the Kappa Delta Chi Honor Society each year by the faculty.
-(See AGTS Student Handbook for details.)
+The top 10 percent of AGTS students are eligible also for induction into Alpha Chi at Evangel University.
+(See AGTS Student Handbook for details.